fccm/ocaml-sfml/README.txt

 === Friends Projects ===

-There is another binding that we are aware of that is Ocsfml available at: https://github.com/JoeDralliam/Ocsfml
+There is another bindings that we are aware of that is Ocsfml available at: https://github.com/JoeDralliam/Ocsfml
 Although the stubs code are very different between ocaml-sfml and ocsfml, the resulting OCaml interface are quite close, modulo the namings of the functions and the module packing that are different.
-I have no opinion whether which one could be considered the best one, but I think that the source code of ocaml-sfml is probably simpler.